 - Teams can travel as much of the state as they want.

-- If your team birds at Charlie Elliott Wildlife Center, be aware that a turkey hunt is scheduled for April 19-25 and another on April 26 (through May 2).
+- If your team birds at Charlie Elliott Wildlife Center, be aware that a quota turkey hunt is scheduled for April 18-24 and another on April 25-May 1.
 Please follow these guidelines to reduce the chances of conflict:

 - Stay within the safety zones (marked on area map) or along main roads and lakes

-- Hunters must be >50 meters from roads, but be aware of their vehicles and avoid playing owl calls or being loud in the vicinity (slamming car doors etc…)
+- Hunters cannot discharge a firearm within 50 yards of public roads, but be aware of their vehicles and avoid playing owl calls or being loud in the vicinity (slamming car doors, etc.)